 Wrestling Heritage A-Z

-Posters claimed Zehe towered eight feet four inches above his opponents and weighing 50 stones.
-That may have been something of an exaggeration, Oakeley wasn’t known for modesty, but the boy was certainly big., and reputed to have stood at 7 feet 2 inches.
+Posters claimed Zehe towered eight feet four inches above his opponents and weighed 50 stones.
+That may have been something of an exaggeration, Oakeley wasn’t known for modesty, but the boy was certainly big. and reputed to have stood at 7 feet 2 inches.

 Zehe found more capable heavyweights like Bert Assirati, and tall ones like Primo Carnera, a tougher proposition.

 Nevertheless, whatever the size of the opponent Zehe's stature made it very difficult for promoters to find convincing opponents - see him in the photo above towering over one of our big heavyweights, Strangler Ed Bright, in their 1952 encounter at the Royal Albert Hall.

 Zehe’s appearance made him sought after to make numerous small part appearances in a dozen or so films.

 Here was another of those 18 stone brutes who delighted fans around the world when their clean cut local hero made the inevitable return from the seeming dead following a terrible beating.
 The Vulgar Bulgar, as we called him, was a globetrotting heavyweight who worked throughout Europe and other parts of the world including Australia and New Zealand.
 Wherever he travelled he made a big impression as something of a wild man, and made a big impression in the German tournaments of the early 1950s.

 The bushy haired Bulgarian globe-trotting heavyweight came to Britain in 1958 with cracking contests against big names such as Norman Walsh, Count Bartelli, The Mask and Jack Pye.
 He was destined to return in the early sixties, this time working for the top independent promoter Paul Lincoln, always on the lookout for overseas talent to complement his home grown talent.